PropellerAero/cesium-elevation-gradient/README.md

 * Colour ramp on elevation value
 * Hillshade algorithm
-* Contours line algorithm
+* Contour line algorithm

-This terrain provider is a contribution to the Cesium community by [Propeller Aerobotics](https://www.propelleraero.com/) and is licensed under the same license as Cesium (Apache 2.0).
+This imagery provider is a contribution to the Cesium community by [Propeller Aerobotics](https://www.propelleraero.com/) and is licensed under the same license as Cesium (Apache 2.0).

 Up and running
 --------------